 Seafarers traveling to the Philippines to join the crew of a ship docked in the country need to secure a 9C visa.
 Similarly, all non-Filipino crew members of a foreign-registered vessel or aircraft bound to the Philippines must enter under a crew list visa.
 Anyone not on the list must present an individual entry visa.

 Seaman visa holders do not need to present proof of onward travel when entering the country.

 Trader and Investor Visa

 Citizens of the United States, Germany, and Japan entering the Philippines to carry on trade or commerce must apply for a 9D treaty trader visa.
-They must follow their country’s treaty of commerce and navigation with the Philippines in all transactions.
+They must follow their country’s treaty of commerce and navigation with the Philippines in order to make all transactions legitimate.

 Similarly, a foreigner traveling to the Philippines with the purpose of managing or developing an enterprise that has invested substantial capital in the county needs a treaty investor visa.
-An employee/representative of said investor traveling to the Philippines must enter with a 9D visa.
+An employee/representative of said investor must enter the Philippines with a 9D visa.